 - FEDERAL AND STATE TRIAL COURT AND APPELLATE VICTORIES IN DERIVATIVE AND SHAREHOLDER CLASS ACTION MATTERS

-Affirmance on appeal after the dismissal of all claims in a shareholder derivative lawsuit against a biomaterials and biotechnology company in a state trial court concerning the timing of a clinical study of a product designed to treat acute spinal cord injuries, and also obtaining affirmance on appeal following the dismissal for the same client of all claims in a federal securities class action.
+Affirmance on appeal after the dismissal of all claims in a shareholder derivative lawsuit against a biomaterials and biotechnology company in a state trial court concerning the timing of a clinical study of a product designed to treat acute spinal cord injuries.
+We also obtained affirmance on appeal of the dismissal of all claims in a related federal securities class action.

 - DISMISSAL OF SECURITIES CLASS ACTION

-Achieving the dismissal of a securities fraud action against a medical device company arising out of the company's failure to disclose a letter from the FDA regarding the trial of one of its products and the effect of the letter on the prospects for approval.
+Dismissal of a securities fraud action against a medical device company arising out of the company’s nondisclosure of a letter from the FDA regarding the trial of one of its products and the effect of the letter on the prospects for approval.